-The Scarborough roots of Wayne's World
+How Wayne's World is forever connected to Scarborough and local Toronto television

 Also in the late 1980s, YTV aired a late night series entitled Rec Room, hosted by two teens (Jan and Steve) broadcasting and interviewing guests out of their wood panelled basement.
 While the timing is close, could Myers have based some elements of the Wayne’s World sketch on this low-budget production?

 As the sketch grew in popularity, it became obvious that the concept was strong enough to carry a feature film, and Myers set about writing a script.
-While set in a fictional suburb of Chicago called “Aurora,” it is patently meant to be Scarborough.
+While set in a suburb of Chicago called Aurora, it is patently meant to be Scarborough.

 The film’s biggest moment – when Wayne, Garth and their posse sing along to Queen’s “Bohemian Rhapsody” while driving in a powder blue AMC Pacer – is no doubt based on the popular 70s/80s culture of driving up and down Yonge street while blasting tunes.